alina-cai/alina-cai/README.md

 English | [中文](README_zh.md)

 Current SWE intern @ Microsoft working on Xbox.
-Incoming @ Uber this summer!
-Previous @ BluWave-ai.
+Incoming intern @ Uber and fellow @ 8VC this summer!
+Previous ML intern @ BluWave-ai.

 Here are some technologies that I've worked with: